 Visit UNESCO-Protected Stari Grad Plain

 The Stari Grad Plain on Hvar Island is a uniquely well-preserved agricultural landscape created by Greek colonists in the 4th century B.C.
-Still in use to this very day—the landscape is dominated by wineries and olive groves—the plain still looks exactly as it did thousands of years ago.
+Still in use to this day—the landscape is dominated by wineries and olive groves—the plain still looks exactly as it did thousands of years ago.

 Go On Amazing Day Trips From Hvar